reiniiriarios/wordwyrm/README.md

   internetArchiveId: gideonninth0000muir
 ```

-## Google Cloud for Book Cover Images :cloud:
+## Google Cloud for Book Cover Images

-In order to enable Google Image Search for book covers in-app, you will need a Google Cloud account.
+In order to enable Google Image Search for book covers **in-app**, you will need a Google Cloud account.
 [Create an API key](https://console.cloud.google.com/apis/credentials) that has permissions to
 use the **Custom Search API**.
 You will also need a
 [Programmable Search Engine](https://programmablesearchengine.google.com/) id.
 Enable